Ricardo Oreja Elósegui: Late Restoration

 Political preferences of Oreja's ancestors are not clear, though all 3 brothers engaged in Carlism.
 Already during his academic years in Valladolid and in Madrid the young Ricardo was active in the movement, e.g. delivering lectures in local círculos or speaking during rallies like Fiesta de los Martires de la Tradición.
 In the 1910s the party was increasingly divided between supporters of the claimant Don Jaime and followers of the key theorist, Juan Vázquez de Mella; the points of contention were the question of broad right-wing alliances and Spanish stand during the First World War.
 All Oreja brothers tended to side with de Mella; when in 1919 the conflict erupted into an open confrontation they decided to abandon the dynastic Jaimista discipline and followed de Mella to build an own organisation.

 Before any de Mella party materialized, in 1920 Oreja fielded his candidature to the Cortes.
 He stood in the Gipuzkoan district of Tolosa and initially was referred to as a Basque nationalist; only later he was identified as a traditionalist of the Mellista breed.
 The grouping enjoyed much influence in the province and there was no counter-candidate standing; Oreja was declared victorious according to notorious Article 29 and entered the legislative as one of two Mellistas.
 His known activity in the chamber was mostly about the Gipuzkoan paper industry; he advanced its interests with the Diputación and ministerial offices.
 In 1921 he remained enthusiastic about de Mella and prospects of the party; Oreja accompanied his leader in Madrid and on tours in Catalonia.
 However, at the time the Mellista structures remained feeble and the movement was influenced by Víctor Pradera, who advocated an alternative, minimalist alliance strategy.
 Oreja was increasingly bewildered.
 It is not clear whether he took part in the grand Asamblea de Zaragoza of 1922, already controlled by the Praderistas; representatives of “mellismo ortodoxo” accused him of “imprudencia política tradicionalista”.

 At the time Oreja was leaning towards another initiative, formatted as an attempt to launch a Christian-democratic party.
-Having obtained Pradera's authorization in early 1923 Oreja co-founded Partido Social Popular; together with Salvador Minguijón, Angel Ossorio Gallardo and Manuel Simó he entered its Directorio.
+Having obtained Pradera's authorization in early 1923 Oreja co-founded Partido Social Popular; together with Salvador Minguijón, Angel Ossorio Gallardo and Manuel Simó Marín he entered its Directorio.
 In 1923 he renewed his bid for the Cortes mandate; he again stood in Tolosa and again emerged victorious, running on a broad traditionalist ticket; in the chamber he was one of two deputies still associated with increasingly shadowy Mellismo.
 With other PSP leaders he launched a campaign for fundamental change of the regime, which amounted to doing away with the allegedly obsolete restauración system; in a series of manifestos they advocated proportional electoral system, reform of municipal self-government, and a Catalan autonomy statute.
 Confronting large sections of the public, they also voiced against the protracted military campaign in Morocco and demanded Spanish withdrawal from the war-engulfed region.